jrmenzel/vimix_os/docs/kernel/mm/memory_map_kernel.md

 | FFFF 9000 | FFFF 9FFF | proc 2 kernel stack | kalloc()          | R, W        |
 |           |           | ... to proc max     |                   |             |

+The kernel stacks of the [processes](../processes/processes.md) are only allocated and mapped if the process exists.

 ### RAM (bare metal)

 On bare-metal qemu the RAM starts at 0x8000.0000: